 ON/OVER THE WATER:

-Two Can Paddle Boards plus Ramon’s offer kayak and paddle board rentals; San Pedro Water Sports can help with jet skis, kayaks & paddle boards; Castaway Caye can set you up with parasailing & jet skis; Belize Parasail for parasailing; and Big Kite Belize is your go to for kite boarding!
+Two Can Paddle Boards offers kayak and paddle board rentals; San Pedro Water Sports can help with jet skis, paddle boards & kayaks; Belize Parasail can get you parasailing; Tamoanchan at the Alaia for jet skis; and Big Kite Belize is your go to for kite boarding!
 You may be able to rent a Hobie Wave, kayak or paddle board via the Belize Sailing Center at Caribbean Villas!
 Las Terrazas Resort, 3.5 miles north, offers a day pass allowing use of Hobie Cats, paddle boards, glass bottom kayaks, & more.

-Boating (sail or motor) trips are easy to organize, and can include things such as a fishing (fly, deep sea, or reef), beach BBQ, a visit to neighboring Caye Caulker, bird watching, manatee sighting🤞, a fabulous sunset, and more!
+Boating (motor or sail, even in a catamaran!) trips are easy to organize, and can include things such as a fishing (fly, deep sea, or reef), beach BBQ, a visit to neighboring Caye Caulker, bird watching, manatee sighting🤞, a fabulous sunset, and more!

 Want to see the huge marine sinkhole, Belize’s Great Blue Hole, from above?
 Consider doing a flyover trip; amazing views from the air of what the Discovery Channel ranked at the top of its list of “The 10 Most Amazing Places on Earth”!